prmr/SoftwareDesign/modules/Module-03.md

 So, to paraphrase for software design: It seems as though we must use sometimes the one perspective and sometimes the other, while at times we may use either.
 We have two *complementary* pictures of a program; separately neither of them fully explains the phenomena of software, but together they do.

 An important concept when thinking of a design in terms of run-time objects is that of **object state**.
 Informally, state refers to the particular pieces of information the object represents at a given moment.
-To speak more precisely it is generally useful to distinguish between *concrete state* and *abstract state*.
+It is generally useful to distinguish between *concrete state* and *abstract state*.
 The **concrete state** of an object is the collection of values stored in the object's fields.
 For example, if we consider a `BankAccount` object that is simply a wrapper for an `int`:

 ```
 public class BankAccount